 Endpoint Protection in Configuration Manager allows you to create antimalware policies that contain settings for Endpoint Protection client configurations.
 Deploy these antimalware policies to client computers.
 Then monitor compliance in the Endpoint Protection Status node under Security in the Monitoring workspace.
 Also use Endpoint Protection reports in the Reporting node.

-How to monitor Endpoint Protection - Monitoring activity reports, infected client computers, and more.
+How to monitor Endpoint Protection: Monitoring activity reports, infected client computers, and more.

-Endpoint Protection in Configuration Manager provides basic management of the Windows Firewall on client computers.
+Endpoint Protection in Configuration Manager provides basic management of the Windows Defender Firewall on client computers.
 For each network profile, you can configure the following settings:

-Enable or disable the Windows Firewall.
+Enable or disable the Windows Defender Firewall.

-Endpoint Protection Workflow
+Endpoint Protection workflow